Generalized Fourier coefficients of multiplicative functions: Explicit bounds on the correlation of with nilsequences

 and

 \end{lemma}

 Taking Lemma \ref{l:smoothing} on trust for the moment, we first complete the proof of Lemma \ref{l:Lambda} before providing that of Lemma \ref{l:smoothing}.
-Recall that the nilmanifold $G/\Gamma$ from Lemma \ref{l:Lambda} is of step $s$.
-The previous two lemmas allow us to reduce the proof of Lemma \ref{l:Lambda} to a bound on the $U^{s+1}$-norm of $\lambda^{\sharp}:\NN \to \RR$.
+Recall that the filtration $G_{\bullet}$ of the nilmanifold $G/\Gamma$ from Lemma \ref{l:Lambda} is of degree $d$.
+The previous two lemmas allow us to reduce the proof of Lemma \ref{l:Lambda} to a bound on the $U^{d+1}$-norm of $\lambda^{\sharp}:\NN \to \RR$.
 More precisely, we have

-Since $\Lambda^{\sharp}$ is a truncated divisor sum, one can analyse its $U^{s+1}$-norm with the help of \cite[Theorem D.3]{GT-linearprimes}.
+Since $\Lambda^{\sharp}$ is a truncated divisor sum, one can analyse its $U^{d+1}$-norm with the help of \cite[Theorem D.3]{GT-linearprimes}.
 We will follow the final paragraph (`The correlation estimate for $\Lambda^{\sharp}$') of \cite[Appendix D]{GT-linearprimes} closely.

-For each non-empty subset $\mathcal{B} \subset \{0,1\}^{s+1}$, let
+For each non-empty subset $\mathcal{B} \subset \{0,1\}^{d+1}$, let

 denote the relevant system of forms.
 The set of exceptional primes for this system, denoted by $\mathcal{P}_{\Psi_{\mathcal{B}}}$, is defined to be the set of all primes $p$ such that the reduction modulo $p$ of $\mathcal{P}_{\Psi_{\mathcal{B}}}$ contains two linearly dependent forms or a form that degenerates to a constant.
 It is clear that whenever $x$ is sufficiently large, the set $\mathcal{P}_{\Psi_{\mathcal{B}}}$ consists of all prime factors of $W(x)q'$ and, in particular, it contains all primes up to $w(x)$.
 For each prime $p$, the local factor $\beta_p^{(\mathcal{B})}$ corresponding to $\Psi_{\mathcal{B}}$ is defined to be